 MSRP: $850

-The Ranger 102 is built for the skier who revels in carving on groomers just as much as surfing through powder.
-It is agile, stable, and responsive, helping you ski your best in any conditions.
+The Ranger 102 all-mountain ski is built for the skier who revels in versatility.
+It’s agile, stable, and responsive, helping you ski your best in any conditions.
+At 102mm underfoot, it is a little on the wider side, which is perfect for floating on deep snow and navigating through bumps and trees.
+This helps it have a more playful feel, while the exacting sidecut provides traction on hardpack and firm snow.
 The calibrated Flex Cut and Shaped Ti reinforcement provide a quality ride.
-At 102mm underfoot, it is a little on the wider side for floating on deep snow, while the exacting sidecut provides traction on hardpack.
 “A full array of fully thought-out features makes the Ranger 102 usable in any situation,” say the pros at Fischer.
-“It’s the ideal choice for freeriders who like flying down a groomer as much as making a turn in powder.”
+As they continue, “It’s the ideal choice for freeriders who like flying down a groomer as much as making a turn in powder.”

 Atomic Maverick 95 TI (All-Mountain Advanced)